Switch & Save £££ Today

 • The energy price cap limits the unit rates and standing charges energy suppliers can charge for their standard tariffs.
 However, the Energy Price Cap figure – currently £1,849 per year- is based on the usage of a ‘typical’ household using gas and electricity and paying by Direct Debit.
 It’s not the maximum you’ll pay.
 If you use more energy than a typical household, you’ll pay more than the price cap and if you use less, your bill will be lower.

-What exactly will happen to energy prices in the longer term is subject to debate and global developments – read on for experts’ predictions on this.
+But bear in mind that exactly what will happen to energy prices in the longer term is subject to debate and global developments – read on for experts’ predictions on this.

 Use our free tool to compare energy deals and see instantly how much you can save on energy costs by switching your provider.